 For example, FortiVoice IVR can collect customer information based on their FortiCare subscription through the RESTful collector.
-This information can be used by the agent to correctly dispatch their call to different call queues accordingly.
+The agent can use this information to correctly dispatch their call to different call queues accordingly.
 For more information, see the configuration example FortiVoice and FortiCare RESTful integration.

-Note that IVR can be configured to make use of one of, some of, or all collectors, depending upon the requirement.
+Note that IVR can be configured to make use of one collector, some collectors, or all collectors, depending on the requirement.